Broham/DigitRecognizer/README.md

 DigitRecognizer
 ===============

-Python script used to create entries for the Kaggle Digit Recognizer competition
+Python script used to create entries for the Kaggle Digit Recognizer competition.
+The current version uses KNN, SVC and RandomForest and then looks for the most accurate predictions.